 - The Page editor has no area for tags and categories; pages don’t use either of those.

 - The Page editor includes a Page Settings section that lets you create parent and child pages or change the order of pages — mysterious now, but helpful when you want to create a menu with drop-down submenus for your site.

-As with posts, WordPress.com will auto-save your work every 20 seconds while you’re drafting your page, and you’ll click the same Publish button to publish your page for the world.
+As with posts, WordPress.com will auto-save your work every few seconds while you’re drafting your page, and you’ll click the same Publish button to publish your page for the world.

 Once you’ve published a page, you’ll probably want to create a menu to make it easy for your readers to find it and move around your site.
 Head back up to My Sites, and click Menus.
-You’ll find it in a section called “Look and Feel,” just under the post and page options:
+You’ll find it in a section called “Personalize,” just under the post and page options:

 This will open your menu settings.
 You’ll be able to see how many menus you have, add and subtract items, change the order of items in your menu, create sub-menus, and move menus around.
 You’ll see a default “About” item, plus any other pages you’ve added.
 On this photo blog, I’ve added a page called “My Photography Gear”: